Luke 9

 [52] and He sent messengers before His face.
 And having made their way, they entered into a village of the Samaritans, to make ready for Him.

-Comments Luke 9:52 "He sent messengers before His face".
-The messengers that have been sent were angels who took the form of humans.
-If these angels did not take the form of humans, people would not be able to communicate with them.
+Comments Luke 9:52 “He sent messengers before His face.”
+Here, the messengers sent were angels who took human form.
+If these angels did not take human form, people would not be able to communicate with them.

 [53] And they did not receive Him, because His countenance was as making His way toward Jerusalem.

-Comments Luke 9:53 By tradition, Jews do not associate with the Samaritans, because the Jews consider them as outsiders.
-The direction of travel the Lord had taken made the Samaritans understand only that He was not coming for them, so they felt that the Lord rejected them as well and that is why they acted this way.
+Comments Luke 9:53 By tradition, the Jews do not associate with the Samaritans because the Jews consider them to be outsiders.
+Because of the direction the Lord has taken in His travel, the Samaritans understood only that He is not coming for them, so they felt that the Lord rejected them as well, which is why they acted this way.

 [54] And having seen the disciples James and John, said, Lord, wish Thou that we command fire to come down from heaven, and consume them?